donovanglover/hyprdim/README.md

 Usage: hyprdim [OPTIONS]

 Options:
-  -s, --strength <STRENGTH>  A value from 0 (no dim) to 1 (maximum dim) [default: 0.4] -d, --duration <DURATION>  How many milliseconds to wait [default: 800] -f, --fade <FADE>          Fade animation speed [default: 7] -b, --bezier <BEZIER>      Bezier curve used for the animation [default: default] -p, --persist              Prevent dim_inactive from being disabled by `hyprctl reload` etc -v, --verbose              Show information about what hyprdim is doing -h, --help                 Print help (see more with '--help') -V, --version              Print version
+  -s, --strength <STRENGTH>      A value from 0 (no dim) to 1 (maximum dim) [default: 0.4] -d, --duration <DURATION>      How many milliseconds to wait before removing dim [default: 800] -f, --fade <FADE>              Fade animation speed from 0 (instantaneous) to 255 (very slow) [default: 7] -b, --bezier <BEZIER>          Bezier curve used for the animation [default: default] -p, --persist                  Prevent dim_inactive from being disabled by `hyprctl reload` etc -n, --no-dim-when-only         Don't dim when switching to a workspace that only has one visible window -i, --ignore-entering-special  Don't dim when opening a special workspace -I, --ignore-leaving-special   Don't dim when closing a special workspace -v, --verbose                  Show information about what hyprdim is doing -h, --help                     Print help (see more with '--help') -V, --version                  Print version
 ```

 ## Contributing